-- (3) The adjusted net earnings per share are detailed in note 2 of Section 6.1.5.2 of the 2023 objectives table. - (4) The health, safety and wellness are detailed in Section 6.1.5.2.
-These objectives were achieved at 100% for most sectors, with the exception of the Packaging sector, the objectives of which were not achieved. - (5) The gender diversity objectives are detailed in Section 6.1.5.2.
-These objectives were achieved at 100% for most sectors, with the exception of the head office, the objectives of which were partially achieved. - (6) The adjusted operating earnings, normalized are detailed in note 5 of Section 6.1.5.2 of the 2023 objectives table.
+- (1) The payment indicated is established according to payment grids based on the evaluation of the performance. - (2) The adjusted net earnings per share are detailed in note 2 of Section 6.1.5.2 of the 2024 objectives table. - (3) The health, safety and wellness objectives are detailed in Section 6.1.5.2.
+These objectives were achieved for all sectors. - (4) The gender diversity objectives are detailed in Section 6.1.5.2.
+These objectives were achieved for all sectors.